foundersandcoders/api-workshop/01-request-response.md

 We make XMLHttpRequest so we can ask the server to send us that response.

-In the mean time we will only use the parse method, once you start to build your own server in the next weeks you will start using the `JSON.Stringify` method.
+In the mean time we will only use the parse method, once you start to build your own server in the next weeks you will start using the `JSON.Stringify()` method.

-But what if the `responseText` is not a JSON object, then you won't be able to use `JSON.parse` because the `responseText` is not a JSON object in the first place, in other words the method `JSON.strigify` or any other equivalent method wasn't used before the response is sent, but why the `JSON.parse` wasn't used?, it could be because we are responding with a file, or any other media/data that couldn't be structured in a JSON format.
+But what if the `responseText` is not a JSON object, then you won't be able to use `JSON.parse(responseText)` because the `responseText` is not a JSON object in the first place, in other words the method `JSON.strigify()` or any other equivalent method wasn't used before the response is sent, but why the `JSON.parse(responseText)` wasn't used?, it could be because we are responding with a file, or any other media/data that couldn't be structured in a JSON format.